GDSL-UL/jobs/README.md

 We are currently advertising for a number of PhD projects that start in October 2023:

-### Educational Pathways and the Cost-of-Living Crisis in the Liverpool City Region (LCR).
+### Educational Pathways and the Cost-of-Living Crisis in the Liverpool City Region (LCR)
 Supervisors: Alex Singleton, Catherine Durose

 This is an [ADR UK](https://www.adruk.org/news-publications/news-blogs/adr-uk-grants-20-phd-studentship-opportunities-focused-on-quantitative-research-using-linked-administrative-data/) linked PhD within the North West Social Science DTP that sets out to develop new understanding of Liverpool City Region education pathways, labour market outcomes, income and earnings; helping to inform future commissioning and policy decisions.
 LCR trends towards a low pay and low skill economy, and  businesses in LCR are not as productive as they could be, with GVA per resident lower than elsewhere, and the consequent detrimental impact on income and earnings.